Sight Readers versus Memorizers:

 Many good sight readers are poor memorizers and vice versa.

 This problem arises because good sight readers initially find little need to memorize and enjoy sight reading, so they end up practicing sight reading at the expense of memorizing.
 The more they sight read, the less memory they need, and the less they memorize, the worse memorizers they become, with the result that one day they wake up and conclude that they are unable to memorize.
 Of course, there are naturally talented readers who have genuine memory problems, but these comprise a negligibly small minority.
 Therefore, the difficulty of memorizing arises principally because of a psychological mental block built up over long periods of time.
 Good memorizers can experience the reverse problem; they can't sight read because they automatically memorize everything and rarely have a chance to practice reading.
-However, this is not a symmetric problem because practically all advanced pianists know how to memorize; therefore, poor memorizers also had the misfortune of never having acquired advanced technique; that is, the technical level of poor memorizers is generally lower than that of good memorizers.
+However, this is not a symmetric problem because practically all advanced pianists know how to memorize; therefore, poor memorizers also had the misfortune of never having acquired advanced technique; that is, the technical level of poor memorizers is generally lower than that of good memorizers."Sight reading" is used loosely in this section to mean true sight reading as well as practicing music with the help of the score.
+The distinction between sight reading a piece one had never seen and a piece that had been played before is not important here.
+In the interest of brevity, that distinction will be left to the context of the sentence.

 It is more important to be able to memorize than to sight read because you can survive as a pianist without good sight reading ability, but you can't become an advanced pianist without the ability to memorize.
 Memorizing is not easy for the average pianist who was not trained in memory.
 Sight readers who cannot memorize face an even more formidable problem.
 Therefore, poor memorizers who wish to acquire a memorized repertoire must do so by starting with a mental attitude that this is going to be a long term project with numerous obstacles to overcome.
 As shown above, the solution, in principle, is simple -- make it a practice to memorize everything before you learn the piece.
 In practice, the temptation to learn quickly by reading the score is often too irresistible.
 You need to fundamentally change the way you practice new pieces.